 by chelsea schuyler

-To enjoy the following article, you have to be adult enough to appreciate the “in relation to its size” statistic, which as a child was difficult for me.
+To enjoy the following, you have to be adult enough to appreciate the “in relation to its size” statistic, which as a child was difficult for me.
 Hearing that a grasshopper, if it were the size of a human, could jump over the empire state building was impressive when I was 10, until the disappointing realization that despite the interesting tidbit, no one, human or otherwise, was in fact jumping over the empire state building.

 Humans walking by can even hear it, which is amazing because 99% of the sound is lost in the water-air interface.
 It pretty much sounds like a bug, like any you’d hear in a field, like a one-note cricket or a truncated cicada.

-Scientists attribute this sound craziness to the fact that the insects have no auditory predators, so as the stud scholtzis got louder and louder to drown out the competition, they weren’t attracting attention from anything that would eat them, and therefore the trait was never checked.
+Scientists attribute this volumetric craziness to the fact that the insects have no auditory predators, so as the stud scholtzis got louder and louder to drown out the competition, they weren’t attracting attention from anything that would eat them, and therefore the trait was never checked.
 Parisian biologist Dr. Jerome Sueur referred to this phenomenon as “runaway selection,” my new favorite term.
-That selection is out of control!
-Out of control!!
+“That selection is out of control!
+Out of control!!”

 Dr. Sueur concludes, “This water bug might be the exception that proves the rule that stipulates that the size and the intensity of a source are positively related.”
 That is as close as you will ever get a scientist to saying that size matters.